Frequently Asked Questions (FAQ)

 Q. Can I pay by cheque?

 A. You can pay by cheque or credit card.
-All donations are handled by the Vancouver Foundation, which offers tax receipts.
-Do not bring cheques to the meeting.
-Consider automatic payment by credit card, monthly or quarterly.
-We have a minimum of $35 per month.
+All donations are handled by the Vancouver Foundation, which provides tax receipts.
+Most members make automatic monthly or quarterly payments by credit card.

-Q. I live in another part of the country.
-Can I still join?
+Q. Can I still join if I live far away?
 How do I take part from a distance?

 Q. Can I just send the donation to the charity myself?